tarosky/taro-clockwork-post/readme.md

 ### Change frequency of expiration check

 If you are low-resource environment, you might need low frequency.
-For example, you site allow post to be expired within 10 min.
+For example, assume that your site allows posts to be expired within 10 min.
 Use hook to delay interval.

 <pre>